inspire-eu-validation/metadata/common/limitations-on-public-access.md

     * Check that at least one [Restriction Code](#restrictionCode) element exists.
 Then,

-        * Check that the attribute codeList is "http://standards.iso.org/iso/19139/resources/gmxCodelists.xml" and attribute codeListValue is "otherRestrictions".
+        * Check that the attribute codeList starts with "http://standards.iso.org/iso/19139/resources/gmxCodelists.xml" and attribute codeListValue is "otherRestrictions".

     * Check that at least one [Anchor](#anchor) element exists.
 Then,